-Financial Services ยท Annex III
+Financial Services · Annex III · Updated 8 May 2026

 Annex III High-Risk Classification for New York Financial Services

-until EU AI Act high-risk obligations take effect
+until the next EU AI Act obligation takes effect

 Classification guidance for New York financial institutions using AI in credit, insurance, and trading operations.